 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Dallas County Records Building (within shouting distance of this marker); Log Cabin Pioneers of Dallas County (about 300 feet away, measured in a direct line); Kennedy Assassination Route (about 500 feet away); Formerly The Texas School Book Depository Building (about 600 feet away); Dealey Plaza National Historic Landmark
+Dallas County Records Building (within shouting distance of this marker); Dealey Plaza (about 500 feet away, measured in a direct line); Kennedy Assassination Route (about 500 feet away); Formerly The Texas School Book Depository Building (about 600 feet away); Dealey Plaza National Historic Landmark

 More about this marker.
 On the left side of the marker is a picture of the Memorial provided courtesy of Nathan Shands.
 In the upper right of the marker is a photograph of President Kennedy taken by John Mazziotta and found in the Dallas Times Herald Collection of The Sixth Floor Museum at Dealey Plaza.